muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1411
 * Continue 1410 but with new build after door passage fix and recording data of the door passages.
 * New build should change no significant environment stuff.
+* Terminated.
+* Finishes the runs started with 1409.
+All runs improved upon the previous results.
+* Overall quite nice results.
+* But is only slowly converging.
+* Sometimes significant std of the reward up to 11.
+Maybe caused by improper selected hyperparameter for runs based on previous nn.
+No clue, just a guess.

+# Next
+* Target can be in all rooms.
+Pretty close to question 2.
+* Test implementation of the target in all rooms problem.
+Esp. the reward of the door and associated functions in the floor and AllRooms classes are important.